 Your patch group will look like this:

-You can change the name of the patch group by right-click on the name at the top of the patch group.
+You can change the name of the patch group by right-clicking on the name at the top of the patch group.

 To edit the properties of a patch group:

-A new window will appear where you can edit the patch asset’s properties, such as the name and the inputs and outputs:
+A new window will appear where you can edit the patch groups's properties, such as the name and the inputs and outputs:

 You can reorder the inputs and outputs by clicking and dragging to new locations.
 The new order will be reflected automatically in the patch group.